Tim Duncan: Early life

-Duncan was born and raised in Saint Croix, U.S. Virgin Islands.
+Duncan was born on April 25, 1976, and raised in Saint Croix, U.S. Virgin Islands.
 He is the son of immigrants from Anguilla: Ione, a professional midwife, and William Duncan, a mason.
 He has two older sisters, Cheryl and Tricia, and an older brother, Scott, who became a film director and cinematographer.
 Cheryl was a champion swimmer before she became a nurse, and Tricia swam for the U.S. Virgin Islands at the 1988 Summer Olympics in Seoul.

 In school, Duncan was a bright pupil and dreamt of becoming an Olympic-level swimmer like Tricia.
 His parents were very supportive, and Duncan excelled at swimming, becoming a teenage standout in the 50-, 100-, and 400-meter freestyle and aiming to go to the 1992 Olympic Games as a member of the United States Team.

 In 1989, after Hurricane Hugo destroyed the island's only Olympic-sized swimming pool, Duncan was forced to swim in the ocean instead, and his fear of sharks ruined his enthusiasm for the sport.
-He was dealt another emotional blow when his mother died of breast cancer one day before his 14th birthday.
+He was dealt another emotional blow when his mother died of breast cancer on April 24, 1990, the day before his 14th birthday.
 On her deathbed, she made Duncan and his sisters promise that they would graduate from college, going a long way in explaining Duncan's later refusal to leave college early for the NBA.

 Duncan never swam competitively again, but his brother-in-law inspired him to turn to basketball.
 Initially, Duncan had difficulties adapting to the game he thought would help relieve his pain and frustration.
 St. Croix Country Day School athletic director Nancy Pomroy has said, "[Duncan] was so huge.
 So big and tall, but he was awfully awkward at the time."
 He overcame his awkwardness to become a standout for the St. Dunstan's Episcopal High School, averaging 25 points per game as a senior.
 His play attracted the attention of several universities.
 Wake Forest University basketball coach Dave Odom, in particular, grew interested in Duncan after the 16-year-old allegedly played NBA star Alonzo Mourning to a draw in a 5-on-5 pick-up game.
 Odom was searching for a tall, physical player to play near the basket.
 Given the weak level of basketball in the Virgin Islands, Odom was wary about Duncan at first, especially after first meeting him and thinking him inattentive; Duncan stared blankly at Odom for most of the conversation.
 But after the first talk, Odom understood that this was just Duncan's demeanor and discovered that he was not only a talented athlete but also a quick learner.
 Eventually, despite scholarship offers by the University of Hartford, the University of Delaware, and Providence College, Duncan joined Odom's Wake Forest Demon Deacons.